msecrist-couchbase/smallcb-training-capella/README.md

 And, to start the web/app server...

-    # Listens on port 8080 for web browser requests,
+    # Listens on port 8080, 8091 and 8093 for web browser requests...
-    # where some warmup time is needed (as it launches
-    # container instances via 'make restart' invocations
-    # that are based on the vol-snapshot)...
     #
-    # TIP: Make sure you're not already using port 8080,
+    # TIP: Make sure you're not already using those ports,
-    # or use the -listen command-line flag.
+    # or use the command-line flags to change the port #'s.
     ./play-server

 For command-line usage/help...